tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 <!-- typed_python -->

 Other projects take this further.
-The [Mojo](https://www.modular.com/mojo) project, for example, aims to create a new language that is a proper superset of Python.
+The [Mojo](https://www.modular.com/mojo) project, for example, aims to create a much bigger and more visibly different new language that is a proper superset of Python.
 The Python code it runs should continue to work as advertised, but modules can opt into less dynamism by iteratively converting their Python code to something that looks a little different.
 They also do a bunch of other neat stuff, but that's outside the scope of this blog post.

 ## Other approaches